 The Bachelor of Science in Digital Communications and Media (DCoM) prepares you for the demands of a fast-changing media environment.
 In this practice-based degree, you will develop artistic and technical proficiency in a range of digital media - from design principles to interactive or motion design to filmmaking.
 Theoretical topics such as the cultural impact and ethical responsibility of a mass communication professional help build a holistic understanding of contemporary media

-BS in Digital Communications and Media (DCoM)
+BS in Digital Communications and Media (DCoM) (STEM)

 Build a Visual vocabulary and learn about theoretical concepts in a broad exposure to media fields from graphic design to web design, from video to motion design, from content strategy to media History.
 Next you decide on a concentration in Interactive or Time-Based Media.

 Dr. Bri Newland, Assistant Dean, Division of Applied Undergraduate Studies